TL;DR

 Body composition invisibility

 Devine and the related formulas were derived to estimate the lean body mass of a "normal" patient for drug-dosing purposes.
 They assume an implicit body-fat percentage near 20% — the population mean of the cohorts they were fitted on.
-For lifters at 12–15% body fat, the "ideal weight" formulas under-predict the weight at which the lifter is healthiest, by roughly the lean-mass excess the lifter has built.[1]
+For a lifter who carries more lean mass than that average, the "ideal weight" target lands below the lifter's actual healthy weight: here the 73.2 kg Devine figure sits 6.8 kg under the lifter's current 80 kg, even though the lifter is at 16% body fat and would lose mostly muscle reaching it.[1]

 Single-variable input